 Japanese zone is the main pitch for Korean companies

-He said that the state government will pitch for attracting from Korean companies by citing success stories of Japanese companies in Rajasthan.
+He said that the state government will pitch for attracting investment from Korean companies by citing success stories of Japanese companies in Rajasthan.

 “We are one of the best hosts in the world.
 Japanese zone at Neemrana looks like a mini Japan.
 Not only authentic Japanese cuisines, but also hotels and grocery shops in Japanese set up are available in the zone making life easier for visiting Japanese,” the official said.

-Rajasthan government's industrial land agency RIICO had signed an MoU with South Korean Trade Promotion Agency (Kotra) in March 2013 to set up the country-specific zone Ghilot on the lines of Japanese zone.
+Rajasthan government's industrial land development agency RIICO had signed an MoU with South Korean Trade Promotion Agency (Kotra) in March 2013 to set up the country-specific zone Ghilot on the lines of Japanese zone.

 “Nothing moved from there and after several meetings with Kotra, the proposal died a slow death,” the official said.

-On the platform of Rising Rajasthan and proactive leadership, the state government expects to revive the business ties with Korean companies.
+On the platform of Rising Rajasthan and proactive political leadership, the state government expects to revive the business ties with Korean companies.

 “We are eyeing companies in the fields of infrastructure, automobiles, chemicals, electronics and food processing.
 We expect good traction from top notch companies,” the official said.